cerndb/tf-spawner/README.md

 kubectl logs -f worker0 #to follow the training execution
 ```

+## Labeling and deleteion
+Resources are tagged by the script with a label `training_attempt=RUN_LABEL`.
+This `RUN_LABEL` has a default value, `tf-spawner`.
+You can decide to override it with the `-t` option or to generate a random one with `-r`.
+If both options are present, `-r` is applied.

 Once the training is done, or in case you wish to run a new job, you will need to remove the reosurces that are in the cluster.
-You can do this with: `python launch.py -d RUN_LABEL`.
+You can do this with: `./tf-spawner -d RUN_LABEL`.
 There are two ways you can get the RUN\_LABEL:

-1. from the output that `launch.py` printed when it spawned the training
+1. from the output that `tf-spawner` printed when it spawned the training
 2. from the description of any of the created resources, e.g. `kubectl describe pod worker0|grep training_attempt | cut -d= -f2`

 Note: In order to use the example in `examples/mnist.py` you will need to provide an image with the